 - To make the pancakes mix the 5 spice and the finely chopped spring onions with the flour and then add the boiling water.
 Knead this dough on a lightly floured surface for around 8 minutes and until it’s soft and springy to the touch.
 Keep adding a little flour if it gets sticky.

 - Cut the dough into 16 even pieces and roll into balls.
 Using a rolling pin, lightly flour the surface and roll each ball out as thin as possible.
 Heat a non-stick skillet to high heat.

-When the duck has roasted set it aside to rest for a few minutes and then slice it into thin strips, season well with salt, and serve with the pancakes, plum sauce, cucumber, and spring onions.
+- When the duck has roasted set it aside to rest for a few minutes and then slice it into thin strips against the grain, season well with salt, and serve with the pancakes, plum sauce, cucumber, and spring onions.